oerdnj/dp2025/main.typ

     caption: [DNSSEC Zone Verification Times in milliseconds], ) <verification-times>

-- Comparison of PQC schemes in terms of key generation, signing, and verification times.
-- Impact on DNSSEC response times and bandwidth usage.

 == DNS Resolver Benchmarking

 In the previous sections, the sizes of the DNS messages and the speed of DNSSEC signing and verification were evaluated.
 In this sections, everything will be put together into a DNS Resolver benchmarking test.
-Modified BIND 9 with support for the above mentioned algorithms was used for benchmarking.
+Modified BIND 9 with support for the abovementioned algorithms was used for the benchmarking.

 === Experiment Setup

-BIND 9 team already has a setup for benchmarking DNS Resolver called Shotgun CI that combines GitLab CI @gitlab-ci and DNS Shotgun.
+The open source BIND 9 project already has a setup for benchmarking DNS Resolver called Shotgun CI that combines GitLab CI @gitlab-ci and DNS Shotgun.

 DNS Shotgun @dns-shotgun is a realistic DNS benchmarking tool which supports multiple transport protocols.
 It supports UDP, TCP, DNS-over-TLS (DoT), and DNS-over-HTTPS (DoH).
 DNS Shotgun is capable of simulating hundreds of thousands of DoT/DoH clients and it exports a number of statistics, such as query latencies, number of handshakes and connections, response rate, response codes etc. in JSON format.
-The toolchain also provides scripts that can plot these into readable charts.
+The tool-chain also provides scripts that can plot these into readable charts.

 GitLab CI/CD @gitlab-ci is a tool to provide continuous methods of software development, where you continuously build, test, deploy, and monitor iterative code changes.